The Star Spangled Banner (Whitney Houston recording): Critical reception

 Rushelle O'Shea of Yahoo!
 Sports called it "the most beautiful and most moving to have ever been performed at a sporting event" and recalled then "Leaving the crowd with tears in their eyes, she moved the hearts of many and received a well-earned standing ovation for this beautiful performance," choosing the performance as one of 'The Top 10 Greatest Sports Songs of All Time'.
 While commenting on Christina Aguilera's performance of the national anthem at Super Bowl XLV, The Christian Science Monitor's Peter Grier drew comparisons between Houston's version and Aguilera's, writing "One thing is sure: She [Aguilera] was no Whitney Houston.
-Remember Ms. Houston’s performance of 'The Star-Spangled Banner' at the Super Bowl in 1991?
+Remember Ms. Houston's performance of 'The Star-Spangled Banner' at the Super Bowl in 1991?
 Houston [...] gave an emotional rendition of the song, and it remains one of her career highlights."
-The Oxford Student's Abbas Panjwani wrote that "Houston’s version is totally euphoric and boundless in energy.
+The Oxford Student's Abbas Panjwani wrote that "Houston's version is totally euphoric and boundless in energy.
 Nothing overly fancy.
 Just immense vocal talent."
 Chris Willman from Yahoo!
 Music complimented on Houston's version of the song that it "hasn't aged" and "may remain the most highly regarded version of our lifetimes," ranked second in his 'The 10 Best National Anthems Ever' list.
-Mike Vaccaro of New York Post recalled the performance that "Not only because she [Houston] was at her peak that January of 1991, not only because we were at war, but she hits the final note ('brave') in a different way than almost anyone else who’s ever tried to sing it, and it is unforgettable," choosing it as his all time number-one favorite among the national anthems.
+Mike Vaccaro of New York Post recalled the performance that "Not only because she [Houston] was at her peak that January of 1991, not only because we were at war, but she hits the final note ('brave') in a different way than almost anyone else who's ever tried to sing it, and it is unforgettable," choosing it as his all time number-one favorite among the national anthems.
 Both Jack Yacks and Gary Mills of The Florida Times-Union described the song as "the gold standard for national anthem performances."
 In March 2011, St. Petersburg Times' Tom Jones, in his article of memorable sporting events in Tampa Bay Area, recalled the Super Bowl XXV as follows: "the game was about more than football.
 The United States was embroiled in the first Gulf War, and Whitney Houston, right, backed by the Florida Orchestra, produced goose bumps and tears with a powerful rendition of the Star-Spangled Banner.
 It is one of the great Super Bowl moments."
+In their article of the best patriotic anthems by New Jersey artists ahead of the Fourth of July, in which Houston's rendition of the national anthem was the top-ranked song, Asbury Park Press wrote that with the song, Houston "brought the country together" by "merg[ing] the pride, patriotism and fear all Americans felt at that moment."
+Rolling Stone readers ranked it the sixth best Whitney Houston song ever.